rosa mar tato ortega artist

 ROSA MAR

-SPANISH AUSTRALIAN
+SPANISH AUSTRALIAN VISUAL ARTIST I

-in residence
+in residence 2025

 Peninsula Hot Springs Residency

-Rosa Mar Tato Ortega has completed her residency at Peninsula Hot Springs as their first-ever visual artist in residence.
+Rosa Mar Tato Ortega completed her residency at Peninsula Hot Springs as their first-ever visual artist in residence.
 Following in the footsteps of previous Artists in Residence—beloved musicians such as Lior and Kutcha Edwards, this new chapter marks a significant expansion of the program into the visual arts.

 As part of this residency, Rosa presented an artist talk on Good Friday at the Bath House Amphitheatre stage.
 She shared insights into her creative process, recent public art outcomes, and the narratives and stories that continue to shape her work.